getty-zig/getty.so/docs/index.md

 - Compile-time (de)serialization.
 - Out-of-the-box support for a wide variety of standard library types.
-- Local customization of (de)serialization logic for both existing and remote types.
+- Customization of (de)serialization logic for both existing and remote types.
 - Data model abstractions that serve as simple and generic baselines for (de)serializers.

 ## Quick Start